The best way to generate sustainable traffic is to optimize your website for search engine optimization.

 The RankBrain Google algorithm update is a part of Google’s Hummingbird algorithm.

-It is a machine learning system that helps Google recognise the purpose behind queries and serve best-matching search results in acknowledgement to those queries.
+A machine learning system helps Google recognise the purpose behind queries and serve best-matching search results in acknowledgement to those queries.

 6. Medic – May 4, 2018

-The Google Medic update was targeted at medical websites as well as other websites that have to do with potentially life-altering decisions such as finance, law, and education.
+The Google Medic update was targeted at medical websites and other websites that have to do with potentially life-altering decisions such as finance, law, and education.
 Although not explicitly validated, Google representatives have hinted that the update executed some of the E-A-T (expertise, authority, trust) signals from the Quality Rater Guidelines document.

 7. Bert – October 22, 2019